 Our teams have two agendas; one for participants and one for the facilitator.
 The former is a general one that we share with the calendar invite.
 The latter is much more detailed and plans out every ten to twenty minutes of the workshop.
 This way, the materials and resources are all in one place, and this also helps keep up the pace of the workshop.

-The agenda should account for details like introduction, lunch, snack and bathroom breaks.
-A rule of thumb is to secure two 2-hour slots for high-focused work in one day, and have everything else planned in between.
+The agenda should account for details like introduction, lunch, snacks, and bathroom breaks.
+A rule of thumb is to secure two 2-hour slots for high-focused work in one day and have everything else planned in between.

 3. Limit the number of participants

 Workshops are most efficient with five to six participants.
 From our side, there’s usually a business development representative, a technical director, and a lead designer.
 From the client’s side, it really depends on what the project is about.

 It’s important to define who’s going to be the project owner and have them present.
 Other stakeholders that will have direct oversight of the project are also crucial in this phase.

 Keep in mind that people aren’t engaged when they have nothing to contribute to the topic, so tailor the workshop in a way to get the most out of each participant.